 What’s in a name?

-Close-tacking is the nautical term for obtaining an optimal course at the absolute minimum angle against the wind, requires precision and the willingness to continually adjust.
-Seasoned sailors know you can’t win races without it.
+Close-tacking is the nautical term for finding the optimal course at the minimum possible angle against the wind.
+It requires precision, constant adjustment, and the discipline to match strategy (how we’ll win the race) with execution (how we’ll get there).
+Seasoned sailors can’t win races without it.

-My goal is to publish provocations about what really creates velocity in organizations and what creates drag: why your best people leave, how AI reshapes team structure, which org design decisions compound over time, and the patterns most leaders miss because they’re moving too fast to notice.
+Close Tack publishes provocations about what really creates velocity in companies and what creates drag: why your best people leave, how AI reshapes team structure, which org design decisions compound over time, and the patterns most leaders miss because they’re moving too fast to notice.

 User's avatar